We Understand That the Steps in a Lawsuit Can Feel Overwhelming and Complicated

 What is a statement of claim?

 Sometimes, filing a statement of claim is all it takes to get the other side to meet to discuss a fair compensation settlement amount.
-Often times, this is not the case and your injury lawyer must commence a lawsuit.
+Often times, this is not the case and your lawyer must commence a lawsuit.

-Your personal injury lawyer will then file a “Statement of Claim” with the Court office and the defendant is served a copy of the Statement of Claim.
+Your lawyer will then file a “Statement of Claim” with the Court office and the defendant is served a copy of the Statement of Claim.
 At this point, the defendant typically hires their own lawyer and will file a “Statement of Defence”.

 What is examinations for discovery?

 Both sides then need to prepare.
-Your personal injury lawyer will help you collect all medical records, police reports, insurance forms etc. Both sides then exchange their documents.
+Your lawyer will help you collect all medical records, police reports, insurance forms etc. Both sides then exchange their documents.
 Once both sides have reviewed the documents, they meet to review each other’s materials at the “examinations for discovery”.

 At the examinations for discovery, each party is questioned about the accident and the case by the other party’s lawyer.
 Do not be nervous about this, as your lawyer will help you prepare for this meeting and will be there with you.

-Experienced injury lawyers will also arrange to have top medical professionals examine you.
+Experienced lawyers will also arrange to have top medical professionals examine you.
 The defendant’s lawyer will also have the right to have you examined by their medical professionals.
 At any point throughout this process, both parties can discuss settlement offers.
 This is done through the lawyers and you will be kept informed every step of the way.

 What is a mediation?